Career Definition for a Music Video Director

 Most of these editors have bachelor's degrees in fields related to broadcasting and film, in order to secure employment organizing images caught on film for final productions.
-Projected growth for this profession, from 2014-2024, was much faster than average, at 18%, the BLS reports.
-The median annual wages of film and video editors were $61,750 in May 2015.
+Projected growth for this profession, from 2016-2026, was much faster than average, at 17%, the BLS reports.
+The median annual wage of film and video editors was $61,180 in May 2017.

-Choreographers who create dances, choose music, audition dancers, teach complicated dance moves and study new types of dances normally begin their careers as dancers, with many years of formal training.
-Average job growth of 6% was expected for choreographers, during the 2014-2024 decade, according to the BLS.
-The median hourly pay for these professionals was $22.09 in 2015, per the BLS.
+Choreographers who create dances, choose music, audition dancers, teach complicated dance moves, and study new types of dances normally begin their careers as dancers, with many years of formal training.
+Slower-than-average job growth of 3% was expected for choreographers during the 2016-2026 decade, according to the BLS.
+The median hourly pay for these professionals was $23.28 in 2017, per the BLS.